-Most are native to California.
-Fast-growing plants with a typically irregular shape, reaching 20 ft. tall and 12 ft. wide except as noted.
+Most fremontia are native to California.
+They are fast-growing plants with a typically irregular shape, reaching 20 ft. tall and 12 ft. wide except as noted.
 Leathery leaves are dark green above, felted beneath.
 Very showy, typically saucer-shaped yellow blossoms in spring.
 Flowers are followed by persistent conical seed capsules covered with bristly, rust-colored hairs; some people consider them unsightly, and they can irritate skin.

-Plants are completely drought tolerant and will accept occasional moisture during their normally dry period in summer only if drainage is excellent (hillside planting is recommended).
-Roots are shallow, so stake plants while young to prevent them from being blown over in windy areas.
+Plants are completely drought-tolerant and will accept occasional moisture during their normally dry period in summer only if drainage is excellent (hillside planting is recommended).
+Roots are shallow, so stake plants when they are young to prevent them from being blown over in windy areas.
 Pinch young growth to encourage branching; prune off overly long shoots.
 Remove lower branches to shape into small trees.
 Locate in front of a sunny wall in marginal climates.
-Plants are usually short lived.
+Plants are usually short-lived.

-Eye-catching show of lemon yellow, 1–1 1/2-in. flowers; tend to bloom all at once.
+Eye-catching show of lemon yellow, 1–1 1/2-in. flowers; tend to bloom all at once in mid- to late spring.
 Roundish, 1-in.-long, unlobed or three-lobed leaves.

 ‘Dara’s Gold’.
 Compact grower to just 3–4 ft. tall and 6–8 ft. wide, with glossy green leaves.
 Yellow flowers to 2 in. wide appear over a long period from late winter to late spring.